 Correct position and latch

-- Find a comfortable position for the baby (click here for a visual guide), but we’ve found the cross-cradle and football holds to be the easiest to hold newborns.
+- Find a comfortable position for the baby (click here for a visual guide), but we’ve found the cross-cradle and football holds to be the easiest with newborns.

 - With one hand, support your breast by cupping underneath.
 Keep your fingers away from your nipple.